Chesapeake, Virginia’s hybrid smart city network enables creative problem-solving

 The city noted that operating costs will total $1.52 million in Year 5 to cover staffing, hardware/software maintenance, and data center collocation and edge services.

-But the initiative is not just about cost savings alone.
+But the initiative is not just about savings alone.
 It can create a ripple effect on revenue for the city.

 Since its network will include 175 miles of fiber with 160 miles of conduit, Chesapeake can lease excess fiber capacity to local broadband providers that can serve residents and businesses.